Jan 9, 2026

 A vehicle making a U-turn

-Tracking and recording the movement route of a vehicle
+Tracking and recording the movement route of vehicles

 Parking in Intersections

-Detecting heat (infrared) from a person or object
+Detecting heat (infrared) from people or objects to identify their presence

-■ AI Functions / Retail Analysis Pack / Function Description
+■ AI Functions & Retail Analysis Pack / Function Descriptions

-High-speed search of recorded footage under various conditions (objects, actions, time, etc.).
+High-speed searching of recorded footage based on conditions (objects, actions, time, etc.).

 Multi-Camera Face Search